-At East Bore (EFECB), which is located immediately downslope of the FECB and slightly to the east of West Bore, nitrogen levels have been relatively stable after the last liner was installed (Figure 11).
-Nitrogen levels have fluctuated between 34 and 165 g/m3 since 1999.
-For the current monitoring year it recorded its highest result since 1999 of 176 g/m3.
-However, this increase was relatively minor compared with that at West Bore which suggests the plume migration was localised.
+At East Bore (EFECB), which is located immediately downslope of the FECB and slightly to the east of West Bore, nitrogen levels have been relatively stable after the last liner was installed (Figure 9).
+For the current monitoring year it recorded its highest result since 1999 of 183 g/m3.
+However, this increase was relatively minor compared with that at West Bore.
+This indicates that the plume migration was largely localised but there was some suggestion that the East Bore was becoming affected as well.